arbiterofcool/ThreeCircles/README.md

 This github repository holds all the step by step tutorial to illustrate how to use [3musket33rs](http://3musket33rs.github.com/) html5-mobile-scaffolding Grails plugin.

 Do you want to see step by step how to build a single page web app?
-This workshop was presented at [ConFESS](https://2013.con-fess.com/) with the following abstract:
+This workshop was presented at [ConFESS](https://2013.con-fess.com/) and [Gr8Conf US] (http://gr8conf.us/Presentations/Mobile-App-in-minutes--not-day) with the following abstract:

 ***Hybrid Mobile App in minutes not days***